hernantz/blog/content/configuration-is-an-api-not-an-sdk.md

 ## Conclusion

-The idea of this blog post was to highlight the importance of a nice configuration API for any program, no matter what kind of program it is.
+The idea of this blog post was to highlight the importance of thinking configuration as an API, to follow best practices and conventions and the need to be flexible for different sources of configuration.

-I've shamelessly introduced classyconf, but I'm sure that similar libraries can be found for other languages as well.
+I've shamelessly introduced [classyconf][3] as a way to address all this topics, but I'm sure that similar libraries can be found for other languages as well.

 [1]: {filename}/configuration-friendly-apps.md "Configuration-friendly apps"